The homotopy momentum map of general relativity: Multisymplectic geometry of lagrangian field theories

 The diffeological tangent space of $\calF$ is given by the space of sections of the vertical tangent bundle, $T\calF \cong \Gamma(M,VF)$, so that a vector field on $\calF$ is given by a map $\Xi: \Gamma(M,F) = \calF \to T\calF = \Gamma(M,VF)$.
 This map is called local if it is a differential operator, i.e.~if there is a commutative diagram

 where $VF = \ker (TF \to TM)$ is the vertical vector bundle.
 The map $\xi_0$ is often called an evolutionary ``vector field''.

 \begin{Remark} We put quotes around evolutionary ``vector field'' because it cannot be naturally viewed as an actual vector field unless the configuration bundle $F \to M$ is equipped with a flat connection.
-Readers who are used to this traditional (but abusive) terminology are kindly asked to ignore the quotes. \end{Remark}
+Readers who are used to this traditional (but abusive) terminology (e.g.~Def.~1.15 in \cite{Anderson:1989}) are kindly asked to ignore the quotes. \end{Remark}

 The map $\xi_0$ can be prolonged to a vector field $\xi$ on $J^\infty F$, which is the unique vector field such that

 commutes.
 If such a commutative diagram exists, we will say that $\xi \in \calX(J^\infty F)$ lifts to the vector field $\Xi \in \calX(\calF)$.
 The following proposition is a purely algebraic characterization of such vector fields.